 Alternative ways of working

-Consider whether an employee is able to work from home, a different office or whether they can work flexible hours and still meet the organisation’s needs.
+Consider whether an employee is able to work from home or current location, a different office or whether they can work flexible hours and still meet the organisation’s needs.
 This may not be possible for every role but employers should inform staff of their expectations for duties being undertaken outside the normal place of work.
 In addition, as part of the disaster recovery plan, organisations should ensure that their IT infrastructure is able to cope with the increased capacity for home or remote working as quite often this can fail if servers and equipment have not been checked prior to being increased usage.

 Impact on an employee’s entitlement to pay